How do I place a managed fund transaction for my client?

 Daily priced funds

-Managed fund buy orders are funded from the proceeds of managed fund sell orders if those sells are placed in the same transaction with the buy orders.
+• Wrap Online: Managed fund buy orders will automatically be funded from the proceeds of managed fund sell orders if those sells are placed in the same transaction with the buy orders.
 The system will automatically create a switch order in which the buy will go to market once the proceeds of the sale are received.
+If you want to use available cash to purchase managed funds, first place and authorise the buy orders, then return to the transacting screen and placing any required sells.

 Non-daily priced funds